Promethivm/march_for_our_lives/README.md

 # March For Our Lives
-This code creates a D3 map for The March For Our Lives marches that will happen across the U.S. on March 24, 2018.
+This code creates a D3 map and The Independent Florida Alligator's landing page for The March For Our Lives marches that will happen across the U.S. on March 24, 2018.

-Our full code for our landing page will be posted Saturday.
+See our coverage at www.alligator.org/app/march_for_our_lives.

 Questions?
 Contact Caitlin Ostroff at costroff@alligator.org.